katattakd/KatWebX/README.md

 ## Release Schedule
 Approximate dates for the release of KatWebX (and discontinuing of KatWeb) are listed below.
-- March - KatWebX's first release.
+- June - KatWebX's first release.
-- April 7 - A tool is released to automatically migrate existing setups from KatWeb to KatWebX.
+- July - A tool is released to automatically migrate existing setups from KatWeb to KatWebX.
 All KatWeb users will be told to upgrade to KatWebX.
-- June 13 - KatWeb is given EOL status, and is discontinued.
+- August - KatWeb is given EOL status, and is discontinued.
 For users who still rely on KatWeb, per-person upgrade support and additional patches to KatWeb will be available on request until December 16, 2019.

 ## Current Features
 - Easy to read TOML configuration